Question: "How did people know about God before the Bible?"

 In addition to the two parts of general revelation, there are also methods of special revelation God uses to show mankind about Himself and His will.
 Special revelation does not come to all people, but only to certain people at a certain time.
 Examples from Scripture of special revelation are the lot (Acts 1:21-26, also Proverbs 16:33); the Urim and Thummim (a special type of lot used by the High Priest-see Exodus 28:30, Numbers 27:21, Deuteronomy 33:8, 1 Samuel 28:6, and Ezra 2:63); dreams and visions (Genesis 20:3,6; Genesis 31:11-13, 24; Joel 2:28); Appearances of the Angel of the Lord (Genesis 16:7-14, Exodus 3:2, 2 Samuel 24:16, Zechariah 1:12) and the ministry of the prophets (2 Samuel 23:2, Zechariah 1:1).
 These references are not an exhaustive list of every occurrence, but should serve as good examples of this type of revelation.

 The Bible as we know it is also a form of special revelation, though it may not seem like it.
 It is in a category all by itself, however, because it renders the other forms of special revelation unnecessary for today.
-We do not have people having dreams or visions today, nor do we have prophets ministering as they did in the Old Testament.
 Even Peter, who along with John witnessed Jesus talking to Moses and Elijah on the Mount of Transfiguration (Matthew 17; Luke 9), declared this special experience to be inferior to the “more sure word of prophecy, to which you would do well to take heed” (2 Peter 1:19), by which he meant the Word of God, the Bible.
 That is because the Bible is a written form of all the information God wants us to know about Him and His plan for our lives.
 In fact, the Bible contains all that is needed to be known about God in order to have a relationship with Him.

 So, before the Bible as we know it was available, God used many means to reveal Himself and His will to mankind.
 It is amazing to think that God did not use just one form, but many.
 It makes us thankful that God gave us His written Word and preserved it for us today in the Bible, so that we are not at the mercy of someone else, but can study it for ourselves!
 Of course, the clearest form of revelation God used was when He sent His Son, Jesus Christ, to take on human form and walk this earth among us, and die for our sins in our place on the cross.
 That alone spoke volumes!